ItzSmudge/COMP0213_Group9_GraspPlanning/README.md

 This will:

 generate new test grasps
--predict success using trained classifiers
+- predict success using trained classifiers
--simulate each grasp in PyBullet
+- simulate each grasp in PyBullet
--report accuracy and confusion matrices
+- report accuracy and confusion matrices
--generate and save performance plots
+- generate and save performance plots

 NOTE: The testing and training functions do not work independently, as the plots require the training statistics The model will not be retrained if use_saved_models is set to True and force_retrain is set to False in the config dictionary.